How does Pitcher Plant work?

 Are there safety concerns?

-There isn't enough information to know if pitcher plant is safe when taken by mouth or what the potential side effects might be.
+There isn't enough information to know if pitcher plant is safe when taken by mouth or what the possible side effects might be.

 Dosing considerations for Pitcher Plant.